Shreesha001/-Flutter_Weather_App/README.md

 # 🌤️ Flutter Weather App

-A beautiful and responsive Flutter weather app that fetches real-time weather data using the OpenWeather API.
+A responsive Flutter weather app that fetches real-time weather data using the OpenWeather API.
 Features include temperature, weather conditions, hourly forecasts, and additional weather information.

 ## 📌 Features
 - 🌡️ **Current Temperature**: Displays the latest temperature for the selected city.